inductiva/inductiva/docs-sources/bring-your-own-software/run-R-stochastic-models.md

 <img src=_static/animation.gif></img>

 > **Why Inductiva?**
-> Instead of looping over parameters one by one, Inductiva lets you spin up a machine group, dispatch each task concurrently, and collect all outputs automatically, so you get your ensemble results back *minutes* instead of *hours*.
+> Instead of looping through parameters one at a time, Inductiva lets you launch a group of machines, run tasks concurrently, and collect outputs automatically.
+This means you can get ensemble results in **minutes** instead of **hours**.

 **What you’ll do in this tutorial:**

 1. **Package your simulation**
-   Wrap your code (here, an R script) so it reads parameters from the command line and writes its results to CSV.
+   Convert your simulation code (in this case, an R script) to accept parameters from the command line and output results to CSV.

 2. **Define your ensemble**
-   Specify a list or distribution of parameters (e.g. temperatures, initial seeds, reaction rates) that you want to explore.
+   Specify a list or distribution of parameters (e.g., temperatures, seeds, reaction rates) to explore.

 3. **Launch an Inductiva machine group**
-   Spin up as many workers as tasks in your ensemble.
+   Allocate as many workers as ensemble tasks.

 4. **Dispatch tasks in parallel**
-   Send each parameter set off as its own job; Inductiva handles queuing, scaling, retries, and logging.
+   Send each parameter set as an individual job.
+Inductiva manages queuing, scaling, retries, and logging.

-5. **Gather and merge outputs**
-   Automatically download every CSV, stitch them together, and import into R (or Python) for analysis.

-6. **Visualize ensemble results**
+5. **Visualize ensemble results**
-   Plot summary statistics (means, variances, distributions) across your ensemble in a few lines of code.
+   Plot summary statistics like means, variances, or distributions using a few lines of code.

 > **Model link:** If you need the 2D Ising-model details, see [2D Ising model description »](https://en.wikipedia.org/wiki/Ising_model)